|Nutrition Facts (per serving)|

 Start by sterilizing your jars.
-Use 1 glass half-pint jar or two 4-ounce jars.
+Use 1 glass half-pint jar or 2 (4-ounce) jars.
 While the jar(s) are sterilizing, prepare the mustard.

 Whisk together all of the ingredients in a small saucepan until smoothly combined.
 The mixture will be quite liquid at this stage.
 Bring it to a boil over medium-high heat.
 Boil for 7 to 8 minutes, stirring occasionally.

 Remove the saucepan from the heat and let the mustard cool for 5 minutes.
 The mustard will thicken slightly during this time, but don't be concerned if it isn't as thick yet as you want the final product to be.
 Don't be tempted to add more mustard powder to thicken it up: The mustard will continue to thicken over the next 24 hours or even a couple of days.

 Transfer the mustard to the sterilized glass jar(s).
 Securely fasten the lid(s).
 Let cool to room temperature before storing the mustard in the refrigerator.

 - Important: Wait at least 24 hours before sampling your mustard.
 Maybe we should have included patience as one of the ingredients because this waiting time is not optional.
 Freshly made mustard is disgustingly bitter.
 The flavor mellows within a day or two.
 It's worth the wait.

-- Homemade yellow mustard will keep in the refrigerator for up to 1 year.
+- Homemade yellow mustard will keep in the refrigerator for up to one year.
 If you want to store it at room temperature until the jar is opened (handy if you're giving it as a gift), leave a 1/4-inch headspace when you fill the jar.
 Process it in a boiling water bath for 5 minutes to seal the jar.

 - Make sure you are using ground yellow mustard seeds for this recipe.
 Black mustard seeds would yield way too strong a bite for this classic mild mustard.
 Fortunately, most commercially available ground mustard powder is made from yellow mustard seeds.